 Pre-embossed stamp papers are difficult to procure for all denominations and need to be bought from an authorised vendor and have additional costs.
 Verifying the authenticity of the vendor can be difficult and may lead to fraud cases.

-And E-stamp paper is much more secure and safe compared to pre-embossed papers.
+And E-stamp paper is much more secure and safer compared to pre-embossed papers.
 If the internet services in your locality are good then this method is fast.
 However, cancelling an e-stamp paper is tiresome and may lead to losses in such cases.